Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Sample-based NPG-PD algorithms

 for all $\nu \text{ and } \theta \in \mathbb{R}^d$, where $I$ is the identity matrix in $\mathbb{R}^{d\times d}$. \end{assumption}

-Assumption~\ref{as.Fishernonpolicy} holds for the Gaussian policy class~\citep{fatkhullin2023stochastic}, neural soft-max policy class~\citep{ding2022global}, and some neural policies~\citep{liu2020improved}.
-We introduce it in order to tighten sample complexity, although this assumption does not necessarily hold for the tabular softmax policy~\citep{fatkhullin2023stochastic}.
+Assumption~\ref{as.Fishernonpolicy} holds for the Gaussian policy class when the parameterized mean has a full row-rank Jacobian and the covariance matrix is fixed~\citep{fatkhullin2023stochastic}, a policy class in the full rank exponential family~\citep{ding2022global}, and certain neural policies~\citep{liu2020improved}.
+We introduce it to tighten the sample complexity analysis, although this assumption does not necessarily hold for the tabular softmax policy~\citep{fatkhullin2023stochastic}.